aterteryan/algotasks/README.md

 `console.log()` messages in terminal
 5. Every task has a `test.js` file.
-You can write your own solution for a problem, modify a specific test file, pass them to `package.json` test script and run `yarn test` to check the test results for your solution
+You can write your own solution for a problem, modify a specific test file, pass them to `package.json` test script and run `yarn test` to check the results for your solution